Middle School Page

 Our coordinators and teachers have developed a unique Middle School program in a 3 year cycle.
 While coinciding with the given year’s history cycle, we cover the material a bit differently to suit the middle school years.
 The focus will shift a bit from plain memorization to analysis and comprehension.

-12:40-1:40 Science
+12:35-1:25 Science

-3:00-4:00 Art
+3:00-3:55 Art

-4:00-4:10 Clean-up &
+3:55-4:05 Clean-up &

 Dismissal

-Here are our curriculum plans for 2023-2024: (More detailed descriptions found in our WS Upper Level Course Catalog )
+Here are our curriculum plans for 2025-2026: (More detailed descriptions found in our WS UL Course Catalog (Cycle 3) 2025-2026)

 SCIENCE:

-• Weekly lectures, labs, and demonstrations.
+- Weekly lectures, labs, and demonstrations.

-• Many hands-on activities are planned
+- Many hands-on activities

-IEW U.S. History-Based Writing Lessons
+- IEW Modern World History-Based Writing Lessons

 Tutors will present new concepts and we will have a class exercise.
 Homework will be assigned each week.
 Students’ writing will be graded by the tutor.
-For more information, please check out the following link: US History Based Writing Lessons

 SNACK, PRESENTATIONS, AND RECESS

-• Presentations: Students will present on Lives of the Saints and History Topics, once a quarter.
+- Presentations: Students will present on Lives of the Saints and History Topics, once a quarter.
 We will send out a schedule for reference each quarter.

 ART and Art Appreciation

 Art appreciation and art class with using Meet the Masters curriculum.
-The students will projects with many mediums inspired by famous Artists.
+The students will complete projects with many mediums inspired by famous Artists.

 MEMORY WORK GAMES— Review of our work and memory work, when time permits